 For Oracle Linux conversions, define and enable repositories pointing to the following URLs:

 - Configure HTTP proxy for RHSM as described in How to configure HTTP Proxy for Red Hat Subscription Management.

 Prevent the configuration file from being deleted during the conversion:

 python39-psycopg2-debugpackage installed encounter dependency issues during the conversion, resulting in a broken RHEL system.
 To work around the problem, remove the

 python39-psycopg2-debugpackage before the conversion.

 5.4.
 Obtaining support

 If you experience problems during the conversion, notify Red Hat so that these problems can be addressed.
 There are several methods for obtaining support.

-Open a support case, select RHEL 7 or RHEL 8 as the product, and provide an
+Select RHEL 7 or RHEL 8 as the product, and provide a

 sosreportfrom your system.